The New Jersey Senate Judiciary Committee held an oversight hearing on the nuances of the adult-use cannabis market and medical cannabis.

 “Do you need more staff?”
 Scutari asked.

 “We always need more staff.
-We’ve grown from about 20 people transition.
+We’ve grown from about 20 people.
 We’re now over 60.
 We have a number of temps and contractors.
 We’re working our way through it,” Brown said.

 “This is an industry we expect to grow.
 It should be a self-sustaining administrative force,”

-Brown said they anticipate their budget more than doubling in the next fiscal year as more staff is hired.
+Brown said they anticipate their budget more than doubling in the next fiscal year.
+They plan to hire more staff.

-“What’s the status of product rollout?
-Right now, they’re fairly limited,” Scutari said.
+“What’s the status of product rollout?”
+Scutari asked.

-Brown explained the forms available are flower, oils, gummies, tinctures, and recently concentrates like shatter or butter.
+Brown explained the forms available are flower, oils, gummies, tinctures, and concentrates like shatter or butter.

-Scutari said there are noted no edibles in the market.
+There are no edibles in the market, Scutari noted.

 “That requires a different regulatory framework.
 That’s something we’re working through.
 It’s more akin to regulating a kitchen versus a lab,” Brown said.